Former Trump strategist faces new charges

-Steve Bannon, a one-time top strategist to former United States president Donald Trump and an architect of his successful 2016 White House run, will surrender to New York authorities to face state charges in a new indictment.
+Steve Bannon, a one-time top strategist to former US president Donald Trump and an architect of his successful 2016 White House run, will surrender to New York authorities to face state charges in a new indictment.

 The case may mirror parts of the federal case concerning the wall, though it is unclear because the indictment has not been unsealed yet, a person familiar with the matter said.